Location: 43.13138N 3.02356E

 It is therefore possible to determine the width of a canal in order to keep a certain water depth according to the sediment grain size … if one remembers that beginning of movement of sand with 0.5 to 1 mm diameter is around 0.5 m/s, on 1 to 5 m water depth.

 However, two collateral effect must be kept in mind:

-- The upstream flow must be guided towards the canal intake, including during floods, and this may require quite extensive funnelling guide walls (called wing-walls) to avoid water flows wandering around during floods.
+- The upstream flow must be guided towards the canal intake, including during floods, and this may require quite extensive funnelling guide walls (called wing walls) to avoid water flows wandering around during floods.

 - Accretion must be anticipated at the downstream outlet of the canal because of the local decrease of flow velocity.
 The outlet must therefore be located at a water depth allowing some sedimentation before navigation is hampered.
-Once the minimum water depth for navigation is reached, the outlet must be dredged … or the canal length must be extended!
+Once the minimum water depth for navigation is reached, the outlet must be dredged … or the canal length extended!

-Obviously, canal extension cannot be indefinite as hydraulic resistance increases with canal length which means that the water level increases at the upstream end of it and eventually the river flows around the wing-walls into the flood plains.
-In other words, the river searches other ways that are more ‘open’ … This seems to have been the case in the 14thc. when the Aude river moved to its present estuary North of the Massif de la Clape.
+Obviously, canal extension cannot be indefinite as hydraulic resistance increases with canal length which means that the water level increases at the upstream end of it and eventually the river flows around the wing walls into the flood plains.
+In other words, the river searches other ways that are more ‘open’ … This seems to have been the case in the 14thc. when the Aude river moved to its present estuary north of the Massif de la Clape.

 Nature always has the last word.

 At the beginning of Christianity, before the Etang de Sigean silted up, the Narbo bay could be entered between the isles of Sainte Lucie and Saint Martin, close to the present Grau de la Vieille Nouvelle (see Faïsse & Salel, 2014).